wardenenv/warden/README.md

        TRAEFIK_HOST_LIST=app.exampleproject.test,subdomain.exampleproject.test,exampleproject2.test,exampleproject3.test

-4. Run `warden env up -d` to update the containers then each of the URLs should work as expected.
-It will be up to you to ensure your application properly handles traffic coming from each of those domains (by editing the nginx configuration or your application).
+4. It will be up to you to ensure your application properly handles traffic coming from each of those domains (by editing the nginx configuration or your application).
+An example approach can be found [here](https://github.com/davidalger/warden/pull/37#issuecomment-554651099).

+5. Run `warden env up -d` to update the containers then each of the URLs should work as expected.

 ## Warden Usage